Austria–Indonesia relations

-Austria and Indonesia established diplomatic relations in 1954.
+Austria and Indonesia established diplomatic relations on 20 November 1954.
 Austria recognizes Indonesia as a stable and reliable partner, and both countries enjoy excellent relations.
 The two nations have agreed to expand relations in business, trade and investment, tourism, culture, environment and green technology.
-Austria has an embassy in Jakarta and honorary consulates in Yogyakarta, Bandung and Surabaya, while Indonesia has an embassy in Vienna that is also accredited to Slovenia as well as the Vienna-based multilateral organizations, such as IAEA, PrepCom CTBTO, UNIDO, UNODC and UNOOSA.
+Austria has an embassy in Jakarta and honorary consulates in Yogyakarta, Bandung and Surabaya, while Indonesia has an embassy in Vienna that is also accredited to Slovenia.

 History

 Bilateral relations were officially established in 1954, a year before Austria regained complete sovereignty from the Allied Powers and nine years after the Indonesian proclamation of Independence In 2010, Austrian President Heinz Fischer visited Indonesia and paid a courtesy call to then Indonesian President Susilo Bambang Yudhoyono.

 Trade and investment

 The bilateral trade volume between two nations in 2015 reached 445 million euros, with the balance of trade being more or less in equilibrium.
 Austria main exports to Indonesia are steel, machinery, electronic equipment, paper and pharmaceuticals, while importing footwear, textiles, spices, coffee and electronic goods from Indonesia.
 By 2017, there are around 40 Austrian corporations that run their operations in Indonesia.